Anne Home, Countess of Lauderdale: Lady Lauderdale

 Anne Home, Countess of Lauderdale died in December 1671 in Paris.

 Disputed jewels

 Her husband married Elizabeth Murray, a daughter of William Murray, 1st Earl of Dysart in February 1672.
 Anne had bequeathed her jewels to their daughter Mary, Lady Tweeddale.
-The jewels were in the keeping of Anna Douglas, Lady Boghall, her companion in Paris, a daughter of her mother's servant Katherine Mansfield, and wife of John Hamilton of Boghall.
+The jewels were in the keeping of Lady Boghall, her companion in Paris.
 She had also thought of giving them to her first cousin Frederick Schomberg, 1st Duke of Schomberg for safe-keeping.
 She had made a will in Paris, witnessed by Frederick Schomberg and Jean Claude, Minister of Charenton, bequeathing the jewels to her daughter, Mary, Lady Yester.
+The validity of the will was challenged.

-Lauderdale's agent in Paris, a Mr Waus who was shopping for the Countess of Dysart's wedding dress, obtained the jewels from Anna Douglas, Lady Boghall, and Lauderdale gave them to his new wife.
+Lauderdale's agent in Paris, a Mr Waus who was shopping for the Countess of Dysart's wedding dress, obtained the jewels from Lady Boghall, and Lauderdale gave them to his new wife.
 Lawsuits over the jewels and the Tweeddale inheritance continued for several years.